classdojo/scenario/README.md

 }
 ```
 Great.
 Now the user has two ford mustangs.
 But what if we wanted to make this more interesting and give
-the user two different kind of Ford cars?
+the user two different kinds of Fords?
 We can do this by registering a transformer that assigns each
-car a random Ford model..
+car a random Ford model.

 ```javascript
 scenario.registerTransformation("car", function(car, callback) {